quietly-turning/Lua-For-SM5/_Singletons/SCREENMAN.md

 {% highlight lua linenos=table %}
 return Actor{
 	JudgmentMessageCommand=function(self, params)
 		-- Again, limit to  PLAYER_1 for a more simple example. if params.Player == PLAYER_1 then
 			-- SystemMessage a stringified table of note columns -- as each judgment occurs
 			SM( params.Notes )
 		end
+	end
 }
 {% endhighlight %}